oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

  ▸    Hint: Consider running `auth0 quickstarts download ***`
 ```

-Add the `okta-spring-boot-starter` dependency to the `build.gradle` file:
+Add the `okta-spring-boot-starter` dependency to the `build.gradle` file in the spring-graphql-api project:

 __build.gradle__
 ```groovy